atroutt/LunchRoulette/README.md

 ## About

-This app was crafted during SnipSnap In-house Hackathon 2106.
+This app was crafted during SnipSnap In-house Hackathon April 21-22,2106.
 Dev by [Audrey Troutt](https://github.com/atroutt) art and design by Jeff Fuller.

-## HACKATHON NOTES

-This app was developed during the in-house SnipSnap hackathon April 21-22, 2016.
-### DONE
+### Done during hackathon

 * Sketched assets for Jeff
 * Created (basic) Login screen